Wills

 A document, similar in appearance to a will, which is used to make minor changes.

-No VAT is currently charged on our services.
+No VAT is currently charged on our fees.

 Why make a Will?